 As you are gradually embarking upon this new kingdom of babyhood, you keep hearing about swaddling, swaddling blankets, swaddling techniques,etc. You know you’ve heard the word swaddlebefore and that it involves a baby and a blanket.
 But that’s about it!
 Your mom, aunt, best friend and neighbor have recommended it and tell you that you absolutely, without a doubt, needto swaddle your baby!
 You find yourself hoping on the internet and frantically searching, “How to Swaddle a Baby.”
 No need to panic!
 Here at Audrey and Bear, we have your back, as well as your baby’s, too!
+We make personalized baby blankets and have swaddled a baby or two...or thousand.
 Let’s make sure that baby of yours will be swaddled correctly and enjoy some safe snoozing hours…hint, hint – maybe you will, too!

 Swaddling is an age-old practice of wrapping infants in blankets or similar cloths so that movement of the limbs is tightly restricted (Wikipedia).